Victoria Derbyshire

-Victoria Antoinette Derbyshire is a British journalist, newsreader and broadcaster.
+Victoria Antoinette Derbyshire (born 2 October 1968) is a British journalist, newsreader and broadcaster.
 Her eponymous current affairs and debate programme was broadcast on BBC Two and the BBC News Channel from 2015 until March 2020.
-She has also presented Newsnight and BBC Panorama.
-She was one of eight women to appear in ITV's The Real Full Monty: Ladies Night – an entertainment documentary to raise awareness of breast cancer.
+She has also presented Newsnight and Panorama for the BBC.

+Derbyshire was one of eight women to appear in ITV's The Real Full Monty: Ladies Night, an entertainment documentary to raise awareness of breast cancer.
 She previously presented the morning news, current affairs and interview programme on BBC Radio 5 Live between 10 am and 12 noon each weekday.
 She left at the same time as fellow 5 Live broadcasters Richard Bacon and Shelagh Fogarty.

 Early life

-Derbyshire was born in Ramsbottom, Lancashire, to Pauline and Anthony Derbyshire.
+Derbyshire was born 2 October 1968 at Fairfield General Hospital in Bury, Lancashire, to Pauline and Anthony Derbyshire, but moved to Littleborough as a child.
 She attended Bury Grammar School for Girls, an independent school, before studying English language and literature at the University of Liverpool.
-Afterwards, she attended a postgraduate diploma course in radio and TV journalism at Preston Polytechnic (now the University of Central Lancashire).
+Afterwards, she attended a postgraduate diploma course in radio and TV journalism at Preston Polytechnic (now the University of Lancashire).
 She has said that her father Anthony physically abused her, her mother, and her younger brother and sister.
 Derbyshire's mother eventually walked out, leaving with the three children; Victoria was 16 and never saw her father again.
-She talked about these events during an edition of the BBC's Panorama Derbyshire presented on domestic abuse in lockdown in August 2020.
-When she was 17, she had a summer job at a furniture factory which she described as the worst job in her life.
+She talked about these events during an edition of the BBC's Panorama which she presented on domestic abuse during the COVID-19 lockdown in August 2020.
+When she was 17, she had a summer job at a furniture factory, which she has described as the worst job in her life.

 Career

 Radio

-Derbyshire worked as a reporter for BBC Coventry & Warwickshire and later worked for BBC GMR Radio.
+Derbyshire worked as a reporter for BBC CWR and later worked for BBC GMR Radio.
 From the latter, she joined BBC Radio 5 Live in 1998, at first deputizing for Jane Garvey on the breakfast show, and later as the regular co-presenter with Julian Worricker when Garvey moved on.
 The programme won Gold Sony Awards in 1998 and 2002.
 In January 2003, Worricker left the breakfast show, and Derbyshire was partnered by Nicky Campbell.
 After being on maternity leave, she took over the morning news programme in August 2004.

-She covered some of the biggest global stories since joining 5 Live: 9/11, the Paris Concorde crash, general elections and the Olympic Games.
+Derbyshire covered some of the biggest global stories since joining 5 Live: 9/11, the Paris Concorde crash, general elections and the Olympic Games.
 On TV she has covered the Grenfell Tower fire and the Manchester Arena bombing.

 In September 2010, she interviewed her own BBC Radio 5 Live superior about why he was not moving to MediaCityUK in Salford when the station moved in autumn 2011.
 Describing the interview, The Guardian said: "Derbyshire's grilling of the station's controller Adrian Van Klaveren made Jeremy Paxman's infamous interview with Mark Thompson look like a vicar's tea party."
 Derbyshire did not move to Salford and often presented from London.
 In the first three months in MediaCity she had spent only two weeks broadcasting from Salford.